Jeremy Clarkson ‘forced’ to pay Richard Hammond hefty sum of money

 Jeremy Clarkson has been left blindsided after being “forced” to pay Richard Hammond a hefty sum of money.

-The TV personality recently cut professional ties with his Top Gear and Grand Tour co-stars Hammond and James May – but he recruited the assistance of Hammond for his successful solo series Clarkson’s Farm.
+The TV personality recently cut professional ties with his Top Gear and Grand Tour co-stars Hammond and James May – but he recruited the assistance of Hammond in an episode of his successful solo series Clarkson’s Farm.

-In the latest episode of the lifestyle series, which shows Clarkson attempting to run the now-famous, 1000-acre Diddly Squat farm, Clarkson is sene trying to open a new pub, which he called The Farmers Dog after making an unfortunate discovery about the surrounding area.
+In the latest episode of the lifestyle show, which sees Clarkson attempting to run the now-famous, 1000-acre Diddly Squat farm, Clarkson continued in his efforts to open a new pub, which he called The Farmers Dog after making an unfortunate discovery about the surrounding area.

 Clarkson reunited with Hammond for the first time onscreen since The Grand Tour ended last year.

-He told viewers that he travelled “hundreds and hundreds of miles” away “from civilisation” to a Herefordshire village where Hammond runs a car restoration business.
+He told viewers that he travelled “hundreds and hundreds of miles” away “from civilisation” to a Herefordshire village to visit Hammond, who runs a car restoration business.

+In the episode, Clarkson reunited with Hammond for the first time onscreen since The Grand Tour ended last year.

-Clarkson informed Hammond that he wanted to chrome and lighten the weight of a tractor in order to suspend it from the ceiling in the new pub – but Hammond tells him it will cost him £20,000.
+Clarkson informed Hammond that he wanted to chrome and lighten the weight of a tractor in order to suspend it from the ceiling of the new pub – but Hammond told him it will cost him £20,000.

 Acknowledging that the pub was a costly venture, he asked Hammond: “Are we talking hundreds?
 Thousands?
 Tens of thousands?”
 Hammond replied: “Tens of thousands”.